Swaffield School

 At our last Around the World Day parents were invited to host a stall to represent a country with which they have a connection.

 Children were asked to dress up to represent their chosen country and will spend the day visiting our country stalls and exploring the different cultures that form our school community.
+Visit our Geography page to see some of the pictures.

 CARIBBEAN COOKERY BRINGS WINDRUSH HISTORY TO LIFE